-Free cookie consent management tool by TermsFeed Blog - Tax Manager in Practice – Don’t Judge a Book by Its Cover | Pro Recruitment
+Free cookie consent management tool by TermsFeed Blog - What Does “Tax Manager” Really Mean in Practice? | Pro Recruitment

-Tax Manager in Practice – Don’t Judge a Book by Its Cover
+Tax Manager in Practice: Don’t Judge a Book by Its Cover

 A candidate recently asked me: “I’ve been a Tax Manager for 2 years, why would I move for another Manager-grade role?”